eProsima/AML-IP/amlip_demo_nodes/amlip_tensorflow_inference_demo/README.md

 ## Docker

 If using Docker instead, build a Docker image from the given [Dockerfile](https://github.com/eProsima/AML-IP/blob/main/amlip_demo_nodes/amlip_tensorflow_inference_demo/Dockerfile) with all required dependencies already installed.
-In order to do so, execute the following:
+In order to do so, execute the following to build the docker image:

 ```bash
 docker build -t amlip-demos:inference-tensor-flow -f Dockerfile .